 Tip: when it’s actually the Holiday Season, Leavenworth is great about making the most of the cold and celebrates with a tree lighting and lot’s of holiday activities.
 It also books up quickly, so plan your visit and find your lodging in advance.

 The river that winds through Leavenworth is so chill.
 I’ve rafted, kayaked and floated it.
-It’s best to work with a guided service to ensure the most safety, since there are a few spots with up to class 2 rapids, but there are parts of the river that are perfect for floating with a cooler and eating lunch on the river.
+It’s best to work with a guided service to ensure the most safety, since there are a few spots with up to class 3 rapids, but there are parts of the river that are perfect for floating with a cooler and eating lunch on the river.
 Check out our other favorite places to kayak here in the Pacific Northwest.

 Tip: remember that the river starts in the mountains and is fed by melting snow… so it’s cold.
 True, it gets warmer as summer progresses, but never have we jumped in and said “Wow, I could stay in this warm, lovely, relaxing water forever…” It does become tolerable to pleasant in August, but be wise about what’s good for your body and try not to catch cold.

 For easy access at a mellow point in the river, Waterfront Park that you walk to from the downtown area is our favorite spot to jump in if we’re only driving through and not spending the whole day, or if we just want to wade a bit.

 There are oodles of places to hike, including up the mountain to the east of the town along a really nifty aqueduct, but our favorite is hiking along the river, off Icicle road just past the Sleeping Lady Resort.
 There are several camping areas that serve as trail heads around the Upper Johnny Creek area, and you can choose to go up the mountain or along the river.
 If you ask a local, they can direct you to some good, hidden trails that are very different than what you’d expect, such as trekking through orchards or strolling along irrigation canals to amazing viewpoints.